Geosciences

 GEO 311 Modeling the Earth: Data Analysis in the Geosciences (4 Credits)

-Major advances in our understanding of Earth’s physical processes have been made through analysis and interpretation of datasets, including precise tracking of plate tectonic motions, the rate and significance of modern climate change and sea level rise, and the timing and environmental conditions of extraordinary events in Earth history.
-This course introduces programming and analysis skills using Python to import, query, model, and visualize geoscience datasets, with applications drawn from seismology, climate change, hydrology, and geochemistry.
-Prerequisite: GEO 101, GEO 102, GEO 104, GEO 106, GEO 108, GEO 112, a GEO-based FYS or permission of the instructor.
+Major advances in understanding of Earth’s physical processes have been made through analysis and interpretation of datasets, including precise tracking of plate tectonic motions, the rate and significance of modern climate change and sea level rise, and the timing and environmental conditions of extraordinary events in Earth history.
+This course introduces programming and analysis skills using Python to import, query, model and visualize geoscience datasets, with applications drawn from seismology, climate change, hydrology and geochemistry.
+Prerequisite: GEO 101, GEO 102, GEO 104, GEO 106, GEO 108, GEO 112, a GEO-based FYS or equivalent.
 Enrollment limited to 20. {M}{N}

-Fall, Spring, Alternate Years
+Fall, Alternate Years

 GEO 334 Carbonate Sedimentology (5 Credits)

 Students in this class engage in detailed studies of the formation of carbonate sediments and rocks through participation in a required 7-10 day field trip to one of the modern tropical carbonate-producing environments (such as the Bahamas) during January interterm, followed by semester-long research projects based on the data and specimens collected in the field.
 Students present their results at Celebrating Collaborations in April.
 Class discussion topics include the history of carbonate rocks from the Precambrian to the present.
+Interested students should contact the course instructor.
+Students are responsible to partially cover expenses associated with the January trip.
 Prerequisite: GEO 231 or GEO 232.
 Enrollment limited to 8.
-Instructor permission required.
-Interested students should contact the course instructor.
-Students are responsible to partially cover expenses associated with the January trip. {N}
+Instructor permission required. {N}

 GEO 341 Seminar: Advanced Studies in Geobiology (4 Credits)

-This seminar course will examine the record of life with an approach from a geobiological perspective.
-We will examine the interactions between life and the environment from the early Earth through to the Modern.
-We will explore microbial metabolisms, isotopic systems, and their interrelated nature from the Proterozoic to the Recent.
-We will read recent peer-reviewed papers from the literature to inform our class discussions, and students will present material in class.
-Prerequisites: GEO 221 or 231.
-BIO majors could be admitted by permission of instructor.
+This course examines the record of life from a geobiological perspective.
+The course covers the interactions between life and the environment from the early Earth through to the Modern.
+The class explores microbial metabolisms, isotopic systems and their interrelated nature from the Proterozoic to the Recent.
+Students read recent peer-reviewed papers from the literature to inform class discussions, and students present material in class.
+Prerequisites: GEO 221 or GEO 231.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {H}{N}

 Fall, Spring, Variable